-No more struggling to put all the pieces together.
+No more guessing or struggling to put all the pieces together.

 The Squirrly team understands the challenges of a new blog.
-They know precisely what new bloggers need for SEO in their inbox too, so read the information they send out, and you’ll learn faster.
+They also know precisely what new bloggers need for SEO in their inboxes.
+If you read the information they send out, and you’ll learn faster.